 Mark’s education, liaison and research skills are a welcome addition to the Natura team.
 He now works as part of our team of environmental scientists running lessons and excursions for local schools as well as undertaking habitat assessments and weed surveys in central-west Queensland for new infrastructure developments such as for PowerLink.
 His botanical identification skills and experience in the field is a significant asset to the team, and his most recent project which developed two free apps for iPhones to help people identify plants in south-east Queensland shows both his dedication and innovation.
 Mark has a strong passion for the environment, is an exceptional botanist and hopes for a long career in assisting environmental protection.

-Dionne brings a balanced level of academic, theoretical and practical experience to our team, and with her passion for environmental conservation and enthusiasm for helping to connect our children to their natural world, she works in implementing Natura Education’s nature-based education program, City of Gold Coast Community Waste Education Program and the Gold Coast Waterwatch program as well as supporting the Natura Consulting team to meet the needs of their clients.
+Dionne brings a balanced level of academic, theoretical and practical experience to our team, and with her passion for environmental conservation and enthusiasm for helping to connect our children to their natural world, she works both in our Consulting team and in implementing Natura Education’s nature-based education programs.

 Since joining the Natura Education team in 2015 Tracey has brought with her a wealth of experience and skills from more than 20 years in the Childcare and Early Learning Sector, with over 11 years in the position of Director at several high quality Early Learning Centres.
 Tracey is a fully qualified early childhood educator having worked with children aged from 0 to 12 years throughout her years of experience.
 Additionally, managing centres both individually as well as within a corporation involving several centres has allowed her to bring a variety of skills to the Natura Education Team.